null

 3. Don't Use a Ruler to Measure for a Dress

-Since you're not made of flat cardboard, a rigid ruler won't cut it when it comes to measuring for a prom dress.
+Since you're not made of flat cardboard, a rigid ruler won't cut it when measuring for a prom dress.
 Use a flexible cloth tape measure to navigate your 3D curves.

 Stand in a comfortable position before measuring, because you want to be comfortable in the actual dress.
-If you can't quite reach around a curve, ask for help from a family member or friend.
+Getting help with this task can be helpful, as a friend or family member - or even a professional - can ensure that you’re reading the measurements correctly.

 4. Your Bust Size Isn't Always Your Bra Size